napta894/Project-2/README.md

 ## Aknowledgments

-I want to thank my mentor Sunny Hebbar for the constant assistance throughout the project.
+I sincerely appreciate my mentor Sunny Hebbar for the constant assistance throughout the project.